Zerion launches Tokenary to make Ethereum wallets easy to use

 “Some research suggests that mobile wallets are on average safer than web-based ones, like MEW, because users don’t need to import their keys into an app every time they want to transact,” Grachev said.
 “Moreover, every app executes in its own sandbox, and its memory is separated from other potentially malicious apps.”

-Through Apple’s cloud infrastructure, Tokenary syncs l user’s activity across their Apple devices. making it relatively easy to execute transactions, whenever and wherever they need to.
+Through Apple’s cloud infrastructure, Tokenary syncs a user’s activity across their Apple devices, making it relatively easy to execute transactions whenever and wherever they need to.
 Whether it is on their iPhone, iPad, or Mac, the app sends notifications for all important wallet activity so the user doesn’t miss an important change in the state of their holdings.

-Once, the address is connected, the app automatically detects any ERC-20 tokens on all accounts, eliminating the need for users to add them manually.
+Once the address is connected, the app automatically detects any ERC-20 tokens on all accounts, eliminating the need for users to add them manually.

 Tokenary is focused on storing cryptocurrencies, not on the conversion of those tokens to fiat currencies — such as the U.S. dollar.